 The Royal Navy forms a constituent part of the naval service, which also comprises Royal Marines, Royal Fleet Auxiliary, Royal Naval Reserve and Royal Marines Reserve.

-The head of the Royal Navy is the Lord High Admiral, a position that has been held by the Sovereign since 1964.
+The head of the Royal Navy is the Lord High Admiral, a position that has been held by the Duke of Edinburgh since 2011.

 The professional head of the naval service is the First Sea Lord, and the upper echelons of naval command are members of the Navy Board, which includes the First Sea Lord, Fleet Commander, Second Sea Lord (Chief of Naval Home Personnel and Training), Chief of Fleet Support, Commander NATO Maritime Command, Controller of the Navy, Assistant Chief of Naval Staff, Commandant General Royal Marines.

 The naval hierarchy is arranged in distinct groups: